rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Monitors
 ~~~~~~~~

-Monitors verify the health and availability of a node, a pool, or group of
+Monitors verify the health and availability of a node, a pool, or a group of
 nodes in a pool.

 .. contents::